 The end of the Notting Hill riots was far from the end of racism against Britain’s West Indian population.
-Some, like the disgraced politician Sir Oswald Mosley, used the political climate to incite more racial tension.
+Some, like the disgraced politician Oswald Mosley, used the political climate to incite more racial tension.
 In 1959, Mosley ran for the North Kensington parliamentary seat on a platform that called for forced repatriation of West Indian people and a ban on interracial marriages.
 Mosley was defeated, and instead community activists focussed on a way to show white Britons what the West Indian population had to offer in terms of cultural wealth.

 In 1958, Jones started the UK’s first weekly black newspaper, the West Indian Gazette, later the West Indian Gazette and Afro-Asian Caribbean News, which gave the community a chance to connect in their new home.
-Jones used the network she created through her newspaper subscription to rally the victims together after the violence.
-One of her writers, Donald Hinds, remembers that Jones sought to “wash the taste of Notting Hill and Nottingham out of our mouths” following the riots.
+Jones used the network she created through newspaper subscriptions to rally the victims together after the violence.
+One of her writers, Donald Hinds, remembers that Jones sought to “wash the taste of Notting Hill out of our mouths” following the riots.
 Carnival, as a vibrant celebration of black freedom in the Caribbean, was a perfect way to heal.

-Laslett, born to a Native American mother and Russian father, saw Notting Hill’s diversity as something to be celebrated.
-The week-long festival was called Notting Hill Fayre and included pageants, food stalls and music, and the celebrations ended with a parade reminiscent of carnival processions.
+Laslett, born to a Native American mother and a Russian father, saw Notting Hill’s diversity as something to be celebrated.
+The week-long festival included pageants, food stalls and music, and the celebrations ended with a parade.

-Notably, Laslett invited the musician Russell Henderson and his Trinidadian steel band to perform for the crowd.
-Henderson also performed at Jones’s carnival and was well loved in the West Indian community.
+Notably, Laslett invited the musician Russell Henderson and his Trinidadian Steel Band to perform for the crowd.
+Henderson also performed at Jones’s Carnival and was well loved in the West Indian community.
 In conjunction with the London Free School, the Notting Hill Fayre intended to give Londoners exposure to the cultures around them in the hopes that they would find common ground.

 Henderson initially played on a stage, but the atmosphere didn’t feel dynamic enough.
-As Henderson recalled to The Guardian before his death in 2015: “I said, ‘We got to do something to make this thing come alive.’”
+As Henderson recalled to The Guardian before his death in 2015, “I said, ‘We got to do something to make this thing come alive.’”
 That meant an impromptu procession through the streets, led by the distinctive beat of his band’s calypso music.

-Despite the gross racial violence and discrimination they faced, carnival became a way for West Indian people to assert their belonging to the motherland.
+Despite the gross racial violence and discrimination they faced, including subsequent riots in 1976 and 1981, Carnival has become a way for West Indian people to assert their belonging to the motherland.